EncryptEx/hammer/README.md

 <img src="https://img.shields.io/badge/License-MIT-green"/>
 <img src="https://img.shields.io/discord/729442309145493597"/>

-A discord.js bot - #DISCORD HACK WEEK 2019
+A discord.py bot - #DISCORD HACK WEEK 2019

-100% Pure JavaScript
+100% Python

 For what is used for Hammer?
 (Use /hammer in a discord guild/server) Hammer is a moderation Bot, wich has lots of funtional commands, from the basically (warn, kick or ban) to advanced functions like automod, with about 100 blocked swear words.
 Also is 99.7% uptime. **#DiscordHackWeek Creation**